bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 ## The Python 3 problem

-Python 3 was a great undertaking that improved on a lot of aspects of the language(for example Unicode support) and the standard library.
-To do this it dropped backward compatibility, an act that slowed it's adoption immensely.
-Three years have passed since it's release and still most hosting providers, Linux distros and Python projects hold on to the older 2.7.x Python branch.
+Python 3 was a great undertaking that improved on a lot of aspects of the language (for example Unicode support) and the standard library.
+To do this it dropped backward compatibility, an act that slowed its adoption immensely.
+Three years have passed since its release and still most hosting providers, Linux distros and Python projects hold on to the older 2.7.x Python branch.